 Host Guides Make It Easy

-We provide a kit with detailed instructions for guiding each conversation.
+We provide a kit with detailed instructions for guiding each conversation straight to your inbox.
+If you want to explore before committing to hosting, we have a digital toolkit available where you can download the host guide ahead of time and access materials to post on your social media!
 Everyone pays for their own meal or brings a dish if it is potluck, so there is no cost burden on the host.

 You can host a civic dinner at your local taco joint, throw some burgers on the grill, order pizzas, or serve up a gourmet feast.
 It’s your dinner, your choice.